JannieI/canvas-workstation-V3/src/app/roadmap.md

     Widgets:
     - Decide to get a W from another D - only show those where the user has access to the DS
     - Decide if check/tick is shown on related Sl when a W is clicked.
 The treeview is good enough methinks
+    - Consider Table Checkpoint - not sure if it is that useful, as one can filter, etc on table, or redesign ...
+And the purpose of a table is to look at data for a while methinks

     Treeview:
     - drag and drop W onto different Tabs